Strangeworks Python SDK

 sw.add_tags(job_slug, ["tag1", "tag2"])

-To find jobs by tag, use the jobs_by_tag
+To retrieve jobs by tag, use the tags

 for the search.